make-my/makemy/readme.md

 makemy simplifies the process of writing, creating and publishing posts/documents on static websites without the need of a back-end server.

-By passing in a html template and a text document with a syntax that makemy understands, will it automatically create an index.html file.
-The way the template works, is that you can create a normal html site and just insert a `<POST>` tag where you want the post to be inserted.
-The file will be put into a parent folder with the name of the post, which will again be inserted into a generic "posts"-folder.
-This structure design is created to fit GitHub pages.

 ## Features / Why choose makemy ⭐

 - **Simple and logic API**